Learning how to prune azaleas is easy and worthwhile. You will be rewarded with healthy plants that continue to bring color to your garden.

 If it is a scraggly azalea or has grown out of control, 'sometimes radical action and heavy pruning is required,' says the experts at Millais Nurseries.
 'But there are no half measures and it will open up a large hole in the landscape.'

-How do you prune overgrown azaleas?
+How do you prune azaleas to rejuvenate?

-- Rejuvenation pruning azaleas should be done in 'late winter or early spring,' explain the experts at Miracle-Gro.
+Rejuvenation pruning azaleas should be done in 'late winter or early spring,' explain the experts at Miracle-Gro (opens in new tab).
 'You'll have a year without flowers when you do this,' they add.

 - Cut the branches back to about 12 inches above the ground.